Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

     };
 ```

-- objects are extremely flexible in JavaScript
+Objects are extremely flexible in JavaScript:

 ```JavaScript
 	// you can create an "empty" object